 Yet Noreen Renier's famous top level psychic player image is based upon clever marketing, Facebook and Twitter exaggerations, and paranormal charades --- and the continued silence from those like the coroners associations who have naively supported her.

-Copyright© 2011 Gargantua & Pantagruel Inquiry Group.
-The G&P Inquiry Group is not responsible for statements made by paranormal claimants and psychic practitioners, nor uncorrected media materials which quote or cite a paranormal practitioner, medium, psychic, or alleged paranormal person or a person claiming paranormal abilities.
-Key writers and interviewers for this report include Paul Hanson / Anne Star/ David Merrell / GP Inquiry Group members / WSA Public Policy staff.
+Copyright 2014-2015.
+Some material originally published in 2006.
+The PETER Group is not responsible for statements made by paranormal claimants and psychic practitioners, nor uncorrected media materials which quote or cite a paranormal practitioner, medium, psychic, or alleged paranormal person or a person claiming paranormal abilities.
+Noreen Renier's comments are welcome on the International Skeptics forum.
 We will make any corrections or changes necessary should they be brought to our attention.
+Please note that Noreen Renier has failed to cite a single specific statement with documentation proving that the published material on this page is not factually accurate.